Nhorning/Congressional_Survival/README.md

-# Capstone Project 2: Congressional Survival
+# Milestone Report - Capstone Project 2: Congressional Survival

 ## Problem
 Based on their voting history, what type of congressional member is most likely to survive in what political environment?
 Election results are highly dependent on voter enthusiasm, partisan lean, and the national political environment.
 However, when voting on legislation, members of congress in swing districts must do a cost benefit analysis of meeting the partisan preferences of their district or the expectations of their own base.
 What type of strategy most successfully predicts survival?

-## Client / Stakeholder case:
+## Client / Stakeholder case
 The theoretical client is an individual representative or senator wishing to know how their voting behavior might influence their chances of re-election, or a National level party organ such as the Democratic National Committee looking to inform voting strategy.

 ## Data Sets